 James is currently completing his Post.
 Graduate MSc degree, recently qualifying in steroid injection therapy and complex musculoskeletal conditions.
 When James is not at work or studying, you will find him on the tennis courts at Essex University or enjoying family life with his wife Seren and son Jasper.

-James holds regular clinics on Tuesday and Thursday afternoon/evenings and alternate Saturday mornings at our Hadleigh practice as well as clinics on Monday and Thursday mornings in Sudbury.
+James holds regular clinics on Monday, Tuesday and Thursday afternoon/evenings and alternate Saturday mornings at our Hadleigh practice as well as clinics on Monday and Thursday mornings in Sudbury.

 If you suffer from any acute or long-term conditions or sports injuries, please don’t hesitate to give the practice a call on 01473 810185 to book an appointment with James.